planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### NATURE

+*	Default pool for social tasks
+*	Default pool for attacks

 Force of personality and discerning the hearts of others.
-The Pool is used for social persuasion and forms part of the Mettle score.
-The Descriptor should describe how they interact with the world.
+This pool is used for social feats and melee combat, both expressions of the fire burning within.
+The Descriptor is how they interact with the world.

 **<u>Example Descriptors:</u>** *Icy smile, a raincloud with legs, still water deep currents, friendly and gregarious, grossly incandescent, etc.*